 Windows are a good option if you are storing things that would benefit from letting in the fresh air and natural light.
 Having a window also allows light in the container so you can easily see when putting things in and taking things out of storage.
-Windows can help reduce moisture buildup inside your container that can damage your cargo or storage.
+Windows can help reduce moisture buildup inside your metal storage container that can damage your cargo or storage.

 Heating and Cooling

 Again depending on what will be shipped or stored in your container, some temperature control may be needed.
 This is particularly true in extreme temperature environments.
 Containers can be outfitted with AC or Heaters to regulate the interior temperature of the unit.